Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 It’s generated 11 links, compared to 9 for the first result.

-But after Hummingbird, Google’s concerned first and foremost about the users and what matters to them.
+But, after Hummingbird, Google’s concern became, first and foremost, about the users and what matters to them.
 That’s why the future of SEO is not link building.
 The future of SEO is great user experience.

-In that QuickSprout post, I gave an example of what a great user experience is about.
+In a QuickSprout post, I gave an example of what a great user experience is about.
 Here’s an excerpt:

 In essence, the sites with the best user experience are going to win in the long run.
-That means sites with good quality content, media, etc. will tend to rank better in the long run.
+That means sites with good quality content, media, etc. will tend to rank better over a longer period of time.

 Why did my web page for the keyword “online marketing” show up at #3, far above other top sites?
 User experience.